Businesses and GIS users around the world are embracing commercial GIS software.

 There are so many reasons why Esri should be the choice for your organization.

 READ MORE: Esri ArcGIS Software Review

 Geomedia has been the main rival to ArcGIS for years, even decades.
 Previously owned by Intergraph, now Hexagon Geospatial Geomedia has a 40 year history in the GIS industry.

 Government, infrastructure and military groups are embracing Geomedia because of its solution-driven approach.

-Geomedia is a comprehensive commercial GIS software package.
-It provides advanced data management, visualization, analysis and cartographic tools.
+Geomedia is a comprehensive commercial GIS software package because how it provides advanced data management, visualization, analysis and cartographic tools.